 - i.
 Do not lead to the loss of A1 uses or existing community facilities. - ii.
-Do not adversely impact on neighbouring residential properties. - iii.
+Do not adversely impact on neighbouring residential properties.

+- iii.
 Do not adversely affect transport and other infrastructure. - iv.
-Provide the necessary infrastructure to connect to superfast broadband.
+Provide the necessary infrastructure to connect to superfast broadband. - v.
+Provided they comply with all other applicable local and Plan policies.

 Development proposals which enhance the operational effectiveness and appearance of existing employment sites and facilities, or to redevelop those sites to provide modern commercial units and associated facilities, will be supported.

 Proposals which will result in the loss of employment floor space will be resisted, unless it can be demonstrated that either there will be an increase in jobs as a result of the proposals enabling a higher employment density to be achieved, or the use is no longer viable.